Better Man (Little Big Town song)

-Swift recorded her version of "Better Man", subtitled "Taylor's Version (from the Vault)", for her 2021 re-recorded album, Red (Taylor's Version).
-The version was produced by Swift and Aaron Dessner.
+Swift performed her version of "Better Man" at several concerts in 2017 and 2018.
+After a 2019 dispute regarding the ownership of her back catalog, Swift recorded a solo version, "Better Man (Taylor's Version) (From the Vault)", for her 2021 re-recorded album, Red (Taylor's Version).
+She and Aaron Dessner produced the track, which charted at number 46 on the Billboard Global 200.